 Bone grafting is usually recommended when the patient has had a traumatic injury to the jaw, or they have extensive tooth decay.
 In these cases, bone tissue may have been lost due to atrophy or deterioration.
 If your jawbone has deteriorated or isn’t strong enough, the pressure exerted on the jaw from repeated chewing can damage the dental implant and increase the risk of dental implant failure.

-When your dentist determines there is not adequate bone tissue to support the dental implants, they recommend a bone graft.
+Scheduling a free consultation with a dentist will allow them to determine if there is adequate bone tissue to support the dental implants; if not, they will recommend a bone graft.
 A bone graft uses bone pieces from your body combined with dried bone pieces from a human cadaver jawbone to add bone mass to the jaw.
 Some patients may also be candidates for synthetic bone graft material depending on the severity of damage to the natural jawbone.

 Bone Graft Procedure